Skip to main content

 Diversification works

 The last 10 years have been a tumultuous ride for investors, with numerous natural disasters, geo-political conflicts, pandemics and market downturns.
 The next 10 years are likely to also be volatile, with multiple sources of uncertainty.
-While we are not expecting a double-dip recession, investors should still familiarize themselves with the implications of an economic downturn, and be ready in case it materializes.
+While a recession could be avoided, investors should still familiarize themselves with the implications of an economic downturn, and be ready in case it materializes.

-Despite all of the difficulties faced by markets over the past 10 years, cash was still one of the worst performers.
-Over the same period, a well-diversified portfolio of stocks and bonds returned an average of 7.3% per year with lower volatility than a pure equity portfolio.
+Despite all of the difficulties faced by markets over the past 10 years, cash was rarely one of the best performers.
+Over the same period, a well-diversified portfolio of stocks and bonds returned an average of 3.9% per year with lower volatility than a pure equity portfolio.

 Markets can be volatile and even negative in any given day, week, month or year.
 But history shows that both time and diversification can go a long way toward a smoother investor experience.